Bixilon/Minosoft/ReadMe.md

 ![Eros](doc/img/eros.png)
 [Eros](https://en.wikipedia.org/wiki/Eros) is the main gui.
 You can select your account/favorite server and then connect to it.
 Once everything is prepared, the rendering will start.

+Some screenshots are years old, try the latest version to see how it actually looks.

 ## Version support

 I always try to add support for the newest version of minecraft.
 Mostly it is pretty easy, just declaring it and generate all data.
 After pushing it, it is supported.
 Some versions are more complicated and need a bit of coding.
 I always try it as fast as possible, but sometimes I just need time.